capucinecoudert/Minimal-Ray-Tracing/README.md

 attributes: 3 int parameters defining the red, green, blue components of the color between 0-255.
 methods: none

+// Light Class
+attributes: a Point of origin, a Color of Intensity
+methods: none

 // Material Class
 attributes: a double as its coefficient of reflection, a double as its specular power, a Color of diffusion
 methods: none